 We are gradually replacing the wood used in stores for more durable materials with lower maintenance requirements (metals, etc.).
-However, wherever parquet flooring is used in stores, PEFC certification is requested, which ensures it originates from environmentally, economically and socially sustainable forestland.
+However, wherever parquet flooring is used in stores, PEFC (Programme for the Endorsement of Forest Certification) certification is requested, which ensures it originates from environmentally, economically and socially sustainable forestland.